Green-Bat/ArkhamSpeedrunningWiki.github.io/VD-City.md

 # Ra's Cutscene Skip

-The cutscene skip we do at the end of the Ra's boss fight can only be performed on keyboard and mouse (and therefore, only on the PC version).
-There is allegedly a way to make it happen on controller, but there is no detailed description or video evidence of this.
+The cutscene skip we do at the end of the Ra's boss fight can only be done consistently on keyboard and mouse.
+There is [a way to do this on controller](https://clips.twitch.tv/HeadstrongJollyBaconBrainSlug) but it's unclear how exactly it works or why it behaves differently.

 # Wonder Tower
 Freeze grenade climbing is significantly easier on keyboard, since it involves mashing the '5' key instead of Right Trigger.